 Overhead rates vary from industry to industry.
 But, you should try to keep your overhead rate minimal.
 The smaller your overhead rate, the better.

-What is the difference between direct and indirect costs, and why does it matter?
+Why does the difference between direct and indirect cost matter?

-As you now know, direct costs are expenses that directly go into producing goods or providing services while indirect costs are general business expenses that keep you operating.
-But why does the difference matter?
+To sum up, direct costs are expenses that directly go into producing goods or providing services, while indirect costs are general business expenses that keep you operating.
+But, why does the difference matter?